 - Religion is extremely important and a lot of questions have been asked about it in the prelims and the mains.

 - Social life and society are also important.
 Questions are asked from this angle.
 UPSC expects you to understand history from these points of view (on religion, philosophy, society) and does not expect you to remember mere facts.
 You can answer questions if you know the relative time period of different kings or philosophies.
 You don’t have to recall the exact time period.

 - In ancient and medieval history, terminologies are extremely important.
-Many questions are asked from them.
+Many questions are asked from these sections.
 You are required to remember the names of ancient or medieval officers, customs, books, authors, etc.

 - Revision is a very significant factor here.
-Only repeated revision will help you recollect all that you have learnt in the exam.
+The only repeated revision will help you recollect all that you have learnt in the exam.